Ariel (The Little Mermaid): Characteristics

 Ariel is the youngest of King Triton and Queen Athena's seven daughters.
 She is often seen in the company of Flounder, her best friend, and Sebastian, her father's advisor who is often assigned to keep an eye on her.
 In the television series and first film, Ariel has a fascination with the human world and often goes off to find human artifacts that she displays in a secret grotto.
-Ariel is often rebellious, wandering off on her own to explore her surroundings, and frequently disobeys the orders of her father or Sebastian, causing conflict between the characters.
+Ariel, a free spirit, is often rebellious, wandering off on her own to explore her surroundings, and frequently disobeys the orders of her father or Sebastian, causing conflict between the characters.
 In The Little Mermaid, she is depicted as being willing to do anything to be with Prince Eric, even giving up her voice to become human.
 Clements described her as a typical teenager, prone to errors of judgment.
 She also is incredibly curious, and her curiosity often leads her into dangerous situations.

 Ariel is kind and caring to others no matter what their circumstances, as depicted in the television series.
 In an early episode, Ariel helps an orphaned merboy who had fallen in with a bad crowd.
 In another episode, Ariel befriends a supposed bad luck creature and protects it from Ursula and other merfolk who wish it harm.
 Ariel appears as an adult in Return to the Sea and gives birth to a daughter named Melody, becoming the first, and currently, only, Disney princess to become a mother.
 Ariel is protective of her daughter, as Triton was of Ariel in the first film.
 After Morgana threatens Ariel and King Triton, Prince Eric and Ariel build a wall around the palace to protect Melody from Morgana and other terrors of the ocean.
 Although it protected her, it could not protect her curiosity.
 Ariel's Beginning depicts her personality as it was in the original film after Jodi Benson had advocated returning the character to her roots.
-Ariel is once again rebellious, and after her father decrees music to be banned in Atlantica she runs away with Sebastian and his band.
+Ariel is, once again, a rebellious free spirit, and after her father decrees music to be banned in Atlantica she runs away with Sebastian and his band.